arclabs561/runctl/docs/PYTHON_USAGE.md

 ## Using with uvx Scripts

-You can create standalone Python scripts that use trainctl:
+You can create standalone Python scripts that use runctl:

 ```python
 #!/usr/bin/env -S uvx python